 Further complicating matters, there doesn’t seem to be a clear distinction between medical products and practice.
 The boards of some medical facilities do all the overseeing when it comes to practice, while the FDA takes care of the products, but with 3D printing, the lines get a little blurred.
 As an example, if a hospital 3D prints a customized surgical tool, it can be hard to tell whether the oversight is the responsibility of the board or the FDA.

-3D Printers Used in Healthcare
+What Types of 3D Printers Are Used in Healthcare?

 There are a handful of different 3D printer types used for making healthcare products, each with its own set of pros and cons.
 Here are the most commonly used 3D printers in the medical industry.